CityUHK-CompBio/GC-MIR200CHG/README.md

 # GC-MIR200CHG
-Major code used for the data analysis of GC-MIR200CHG project
+All code used for the data analysis of GC-MIR200CHG project